animal-tree/Writing-stuff/Stuff52-more-shit.md

 **Argument:** $x = x', v = \frac{v't'}{t}$.

 **Tentative Answer:** Yes, but the principle of relativity (the principle in every variation of special relativity, including ones that don't assume constancy of light), says that reference frame $K'$ perceives $K$ as moving at the velocity, $-v$.
 So equating $v = v'$ seems more consistent with that.

+**Argument:** That is false, in tandem with time dilation, without a very convenient measuring unit conversion, something not assumed.